vladrph/CEN2DGAME/README.md

 # Motivation

 The motivation of this game is to build working software while utilizing SDLC/Agile methodologies.
 The Overall objective of this game is to build a 2D user directed game.
+Original Idea was to create a 2D Mario style game that was fun and interactive for the younger generation specifically adolescents and teenagers.
+We wanted to create a game that also incorporated Zombies and a Halloween style.

 # Getting Started